tobac-project/tobac/README.md

 Installation
 ------------
+Tobac is written in Python 3, it will not work in a Python 2 installation.

 Required packages: trackpy scipy numpy iris scikit-learn cartopy pandas pytables

 If you are using anaconda, the following command should make sure all dependencies are met and up to date: